mhomran/communication-protocols/README.md

 # communication-protocols
-This repositry is about communication protocols
+This repository is about communication protocols